 To do that, we would slightly pivot the above table.
 We would change the column from the actual month to the ‘# of months since acquisition’.
 From Jan, Feb to Month 0, 1, 2, and so on, which would pull all the row data to the left.

-You may notice that the table changed from right aligned triangle changed to left aligned.
+You may notice that the table changed from right-aligned triangle to left-aligned.

 So, in the fifth row, as we move along, we would know how many customers acquired in Jan returned in the succeeding months.